GregTrevellick/OpenInApp.Launcher/src/OpenInApp.Assets/OpenInVS2017Enterprise/README.md

 <!--COPY START FOR VS GALLERY-->

-Open multiple files simultaneously in [ThirdPartyApp][ThirdPartyAppHomePage] directly from [Visual Studio's][VisualStudioURL] Solution Explorer.
+Open multiple files simultaneously in [OpenInVS2017Enterprise][ThirdPartyAppHomePage] directly from [Visual Studio's][VisualStudioURL] Solution Explorer.

 If you like this ***free*** extension, please give it a [review][VSMarketplaceReviewsUrl].